jaredly/j2/Roadmap.md

 ### Type Refinement madness
 - [x] allow specifying constant types
 - [x] "hello" gets inferred as "hello" not string
+- [ ] oh but "hello" needs to .. work as the type of things
 - [ ] get everything together such that the type of (+) results in `1 + 2` to have the type `1 + 2`.
 	`+: <A: int, B: int>(a: A, b: B): A + B => a + b`